Al Dhafra medics receive, distribute first large batch of COVID-19 vaccines

-U.S. Airmen unload COVID-19 vaccines from a C-130 Hercules at Al Dhafra Air Base, United Arab Emirates, March 15, 2021.
-Approximately 1,300 vaccines were sent to the base, ready to distribute amongst service members and Department of Defense contractors in country.
+U.S. Air Force Tech.
+Sgt.
+Justin Everett, 380th Expeditionary Medical Group (EMDG) NCO in charge of medical material, loads COVID-19 vaccines onto a truck to be transported to the 380th EMDG at Al Dhafra Air Base, United Arab Emirates, March 15, 2021.
+The 380th EMDG received the Johnson & Johnson vaccine, a viral vector vaccine approved under Emergency Use Authorization by the Food and Drug Administration.
 (U.S. Air Force photo by Staff Sgt.
 Miranda A. Loera)

 |Date Taken: